shr88296/Nari/README.md

 ## 🤝 Contributing

 We are a tiny team of 1 full-time and 1 part-time research-engineers.
-We are extra-welcome to any contributions!
+We warmly welcome all contributions!
 Join our [Discord Server](https://discord.gg/pgdB5YRe) for discussions.

 ## 🤗 Acknowledgements